bemurphy/lorem-image-ware/README.md

 caching you will be stuck hammering their server on every page load, and waiting a few seconds for images to fill in.

-It is recommended to only load the middleware in development environtments.
+It is recommended to only load the middleware in development environments.

 ## Installation